-$50 Provides breakfast and dinner for all the dogs in kennel
+$100 provides the leash, collar, and training vest for one dog. $50 provides breakfast and dinner for all the dogs in the kennel.

 Canine Partners for Life (CPL)